A.D.:

 Trade and Investment

 Trade volume between the two countries is increasing.
-However, there is trade imbalance between the two countries.
-The import from Korea to Nepal is about 24 times more than the export.
+The import from the Republic of Korea to Nepal is about 24 times higher than the export.

 Samsung's Factory for producing television sets was established in Nawalparasi in August 2022.
 The production work was commenced in April 2023.